Weave Local Scorers

 WeaveFluencyScorerV1 | Measure whether the AI system's output is fluent. |

-WeaveTrustScorerV1 | An aggregate scorer that leverages the toxicity, hallucination, context relevance, fluency, coherence scorers. |
+WeaveTrustScorerV1 | An aggregate scorer that leverages the toxicity, hallucination, context relevance, fluency, and coherence scorers. |

 PresidioScorer | Detect Personally Identifiable Information (PII) in your AI system's inputs and outputs using the Presidio library from Microsoft. |